Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 As "Open Internet Access by Molecular Dynamics Simulations", a couple of various codes are shown in https://github.com/Mtanaka77/, which are "Relativistic and Electromagnetic Molecular Dynamics Simulation for Nanoscale Phenomena", "Large-scale Electromagnetic Particle-in-Cell Simulation", "SIESTA on Vector-Parallel Clusters", and "Molecular Dynamics of Water and Ice by TIP5P Code".

 This page is discussed on the relativistic and nanoscale molecular dynamics simulations, Computer Physics Communications (2019, Ref.
 1).
-Updated files of a non-parallelized code @cnt3em_3pCa.f03 for Maxwell equations, and a parallelized code @a_cnt3-3p7Ca.f03 for the Z coordinate are given in this directory.
+Updated files of a non-parallelized code @cnt3em_3pCa.f03 for Maxwell equations, and a parallelized code @a_cnt3-3p7Ca.f03 for the z coordinate are given in this directory.
 They are compiled by parameters and configuration files which are dated in Sep. and Nov. of 2024.
 Each simulation code is suitable for the non-paralleled or parallelized code which really depends on different architectures.

 ### Molecular Dynamics Simulation: CGS Units and Necessary Files ###

 A molecular dynamics simulation code is implemented for relativistic and electromagnetic fields in three dimensions.
 It is applied to nanoscale particle phenomena such as nanotube accelerators.
 In the code, Maxwell equations are solved and momentum equations of relativistic particles are advanced in time.
 Four physical CGS units are used in this code: a_unit= 1.00d-08 cm, t_unit= 1.00d-15 sec, electron mass m_unit= 0.9110d-27 g and its charge e_unit= 4.8032d-10 esu.
 The mass of hydrogen, for example, is 1.6726d-24 g.

-One needs files in the simulation: 1) @cnt3em_3pCa.f03 or @a_cnt3-3p7Ca.f03: Molecular dynamics simulation code, which is the non-paralleled or parallelized simulation code,
+One needs files in the simulation: 1) @cnt3em_3pCa.f03 or @a_cnt3-3p7Ca.f03:
+Molecular dynamics simulation code, which is the non-paralleled or parallelized simulation code,
-2) param_em3p7_Ca.h (non-parallel) or param_3p7_Ca.h (parallel): Common parameters of this simulation,
+2) param_em3p7_Ca.h (non-parallel) or param_3p7_Ca.h (parallel):
+Common parameters of this simulation,
 3) Cntemp_config.STARTC: configuring parameters,
 4) p_config_ss.xyz_D150 and P135 of pellet electrons: H, C and Au ions and electrons.
 The program is written in Fortran 2003/Fortran 2008 (write format in the same line) and MPI of Ver.3 for parallelization.

-The description of each subroutine and important lines of @cnt3em_3pCa.f03 and/or @a_cnt3-3p7Ca.f03 and the post-processed program @3ddisppC.f03, etc. (to be shown later), are written with many comments of the simulation code.
+The description of each subroutine and important lines of @cnt3em_3pCa.f03 and/or
+@a_cnt3-3p7Ca.f03 and the post-processed program @3ddisppC.f03, etc.
+(to be shown later), are written with many comments of the simulation code.
 Initial 100 lines of the file @cnt3em_3pCa.f03 or @a_cnt3-3p7Ca.f03 are devoted to give the title, references, summary of subroutines and remarks of the simulation code.
-In the major subroutine /moldyn/, (i) the magnetic field is advanced, (ii) current density is calculated and the transverse electric field is advanced,
-(iii) the correction of the longitudinal electric field is made, (iv) the longitudinal electric field is added, (v) the forces are calculated, and (vi) positions and momenta of particles are advanced toward the next time step.
+In the major subroutine /moldyn/, (i) the magnetic field is advanced, (ii) current density is calculated and the transverse electric field is advanced, (iii) the correction of the longitudinal electric field is made, (iv) the longitudinal electric field is added, (v) the forces are calculated, and (vi) positions and momenta of particles are advanced toward the next time step.

 ### Gauss's Law, Courant Condition and Realistic Mass Simulation ###

 It is noted here that the Ampere's law becomes inaccurate in the Cartesian coordinate space, (1/c)\partial{\textbf E}/\partial t= rot{\textbf B} -(4\pi/c){\textbf J}, residing from the longitudinal electric field.
 Thus, the Gauss's law, div{\textbf E}=4\pi q, is utilized to obtain the transverse current on the total one (longitudinal and transverse currents of the electric field, J_transvese= J -(J*EL)*EL/|ELl^2.